 What does the Bible say about different sexual positions?

 The Bible does not provide a “how to” manual on sexual activity between a husband and wife, but it does provide us various principles.
 It is recommended that you read “What does the Bible say about foreplay and sex in marriage?” before continuing.
-You will also find a number of related topics below that may be of interest.
+You will also find a number of related topics below in the “Suggested Links” that may be helpful.
 The question that this article addresses is, “What does the Bible say about different sexual positions?”

 Sexual Activity On The Bed